The Field of Flowers Light Simple Beginners Crochet Sweater Free Pattern

 The Field of Flowers Simple Beginner Crochet Sweater is a beautiful yet simple sweater that uses a gorgeous textured stitch.
 It can be customized to be shorter and cropped, or longer and more oversized with the made to measure instructions.
 This sweater features a beautiful ribbing at the bottom and ribbing on the sleeves.
 The neckline is kept simple and can also be customized to be wider or crocheted as a closer fit.

 The Field of Flowers Simple Beginner Crochet Sweater is a free and easy crochet pattern available as a size inclusive made to measure pattern.
 It is a beginner friendly pattern and involves a stitch pattern that uses primarily single crochets and double crochets.
+As this is a made to measure pattern the gauge is flexible.

 CROCHET MEASUREMENTS & SIZES for The Field of Flowers Simple Beginner Crochet Sweater